Lincoln Woods swimming hole in Rhode Island

 Photo Opportunities

 Capture reflections on Olney Pond, the rugged beauty of glacial boulders, and vibrant fall foliage.
-Sunset views over the Blackstone River are particularly stunning.
+Sunset views over the Blackstone River are particularly striking.

 Conservation & Ethics